Adrienne Rich: Later life: 1976–2012

 Rich also wrote in depth about "white feminism" and the need for intersectionality within the feminist movement.
 In Blood, Bread, and Poetry, Rich wrote that "feminism became a political and spiritual base from which I could move to examine rather than try to hide my own racism, recognize that I have anti-racist work to do continuously within myself".
 She went on to write that "so long as [feminists] identify only with white women, we are still connected to that system of objectification and callousness and cruelty called racism".
 Rich implored white feminists to consider the fact that "[they], as victims of objectification, have objectified other women" through their role as the oppressor, and through the white privilege they inherently possess under a racist regime.

 Rich's views on feminism are evident in her works.
-She says in Of Woman Born that "we need to understand the power and powerlessness embodied in motherhood in patriarchal culture."
-She also speaks regarding the need for women to unite in her book On Lies, Secrets and Silence.
-In this book, she wrote:
+She says in Of Woman Born that "we need to understand the power and powerlessness embodied in motherhood in patriarchal culture".
+She also speaks regarding the need for women to unite in On Lies, Secrets and Silence:

 "Women have often felt insane when cleaving to the truth of our experience.
 Our future depends on the sanity of each of us, and we have a profound stake, beyond the personal, in the project of describing our reality as candidly and fully as we can to each other."

-Given the feminist conditions during the 1950s–1970s, it can be said that Rich's works on feminism were revolutionary.
+Given the conditions for feminism from the 1950s through the 1970s, it can be said that Rich's works on feminism were revolutionary.
 Her views on equality and the need for women to maximize their potential can be seen as progressive for the time.
 Her views strongly coincided with feminist thinking during that period.
-According to Rich, society was founded on patriarchy and limits the rights of women.
-For equality to be achieved between the sexes, the prevailing notions must be readjusted to accommodate the female perspective.
+According to Rich, society was founded on patriarchy, and limits the rights of women.
+She believed that for equality to be achieved between the sexes, the prevailing notions must be readjusted to accommodate the female perspective.